Cultural facilities fund (minor projects)

 • Studies that are not directly related to facilities such as business plans, marketing plans, strategic plans, etc. (please consult the Capacity Building Program Guidelines for funding relating to these types of projects)

-Major capital development projects
+Cultural Facilities Fund - Major capital projects

 Restrictions